 To reheat, you can portion a bit out in the microwave, reheating in 20-25 second intervals until warmed through.
 Otherwise, if reheating a larger portion, you can reheat in the oven at 350°F for 10-15 minutes until heated through.

-Try tossing leftovers with pasta or spread them on a sandwich – both super yummy ways to repurpose the dip!
+Try tossing leftovers with pasta or spreading it on a sandwich – both super yummy ways to repurpose the dip!

 Can You Make this Pesto Dip Ahead of Time?

-There really isn’t a point to baking the dip ahead of time, since we’re really just baking it to make it a warm, cheesy, creamy dip rather than cooking ingredients.
+There really isn’t a point in baking the dip ahead of time, since we’re really just baking it to make it a warm, cheesy, creamy dip rather than cooking ingredients.
+Enjoy!

 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!